ithacaxyz/porto/docs/pages/sdk/index.md

 ## Overview

-Porto is a TypeScript library designed for Applications and Wallets to create, manage, and interact with universal next-gen accounts on Ethereum.
+The Porto SDK is a TypeScript library designed for Applications and Wallets to create, manage, and interact with universal next-gen accounts on Ethereum.

 ## Install